 If you have a good credit score or better, you could qualify for a personal loan with a lower interest rate.
 This is because you are seen as a trustworthy borrower who is likely to pay back what you borrowed.
 Checking your credit score is as simple as going to one of the three major crediting bureaus (or all three) and getting your free yearly credit report.

 If you have a score that’s considered poor, you could be rejected for a personal loan.
 You probably wouldn’t let an untrustworthy friend borrow your car.
 Similarly, lenders are unlikely to approve someone with a bad credit history.
 To boost your credit score, consider applying for a credit card or credit-builder loan and making regular payments.
 Learn more about ways to build credit.

 If you’re approved for a personal loan, your credit score will also help determine the interest rate you’ll pay on the loan.
 For example, let's say you want to take out a $20,000 loan with a three-year term.
 Your loan’s interest rate will vary dramatically depending on your credit score.
 If you have a poor credit score, you may be on the high end of that range, while an excellent score will likely earn you a lower interest rate.
 A lower interest rate makes a big difference over the term of the loan.
 For a $20,000 loan with a 7% interest rate and a three-year term, the total interest would come out to $2,231.
 But with an interest rate of 25% over the same three-year term, you would end up paying $8,627 in interest.

-With good credit, you could qualify for a personal loan with a lower interest rate than that on a high-interest credit card.
+For those with good credit, you could pay less interest with a lower fixed-rate loan from Marcus.
 By using a personal loan with a lower interest rate, you could save money on expenses such as renovating your home, financing a wedding or prepping for an upcoming move.

 Learn how much you could save over credit cards by using a personal loan with the Marcus Personal Loan Calculator.